-Form 8858 is a form often required by the IRS for people who own certain foreign entities.
-If you are required to complete this form, you must do it accurately and on time to avoid incurring penalties from the IRS.
+Form 8858 is an IRS form requirement for people who own certain foreign entities.
+If the filing requirement applies, you must do it accurately and on time.

 What Is Form 8858?

 Form 8858 is entitled “Information Return of U.S. Persons with Respect to Foreign Disregarded Entities.”
-If this form is a requirement, you can file it along with your annual income tax return.
+It is filed along with your annual income tax return.

 The stated purpose of Form 8858 is to provide information to the IRS about certain entities owned by U.S. taxpayers.